 Status in a tonic clonic seizure is a medical emergency and the person will need urgent medical help.
-It is important to call for an ambulance if the seizure goes on for more than five minutes.
+Status can cause brain damage or even death.
+It is important to call for an ambulance.

-$\stackrel{\text{O}}{\sqcap}$ See opposite for when to call an ambulance.
+See opposite for when to call an ambulance.

 Some people are prescribed emergency medication, either buccal midazolam or rectal diazepam, to stop their seizures.

 Carers need training in giving emergency medication.
-It is important for the person to have an individualised written protocol (plan) about when to give it, for the carer to follow.

-Epilepsy Society can provide training on emergency medication.
-Call 01494 601 438 for more information or visit our website epilepsysociety.org.uk/trainingcourses-epilepsy seizures and dental injuries
+It is important for the person to have their own written protocol (plan) about when to give it, for the carer to follow.
+Epilepsy Society provides training on emergency medication.
+For more information on our training, email ES.Training@epilepsysociety.org.uk or visit epilepsysociety.org.uk/training-courses-epilepsy

+Seizures and dental injuries

-Although most people do not hurt themselves during a seizure, sometimes seizures can cause injuries.
+Although most people do not usually hurt themselves during a seizure, sometimes seizures can cause injuries.

 If someone falls in a seizure, they may loosen or crack a tooth and will probably need to see a dentist quickly so that the tooth can be repositioned or repaired.